Skip to main content

 In the same section where you configured your database connection, open the Requirements tab.
 Here you can add any Python packages that you need for your project.
 To create the simple ML model, you need to add the scikit-learn package.

-1. Click + Requirements
+1. Click + Requirements.

-2. In the "Package name" field, type scikit-learn.
+2. In the PACKAGE NAME field, type scikit-learn.
 The Astro Cloud IDE produces a list of packages to choose from.

-3. Select the latest version at the top of the list and click Add.
+3. Select the version 1.3.1 and click Add.

 Step 5: Import a dataset into your database